artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h14m41s" href="#t00h14m41s">[00:14:41]</a></div>

 **Dirk Sutro:** Well after the break I want to talk a lot more about the implications of having a social existence in a cyber realm and how often or whether that spills over into the traditional real physical realm that we're more familiar with.
-We're talking about blogging for more information on blogging you can go to blogger dot com and one of the blogs that we are talking about tonight will be evolving during the course of this show we have a Macintosh iBook sitting here and Joe is working away as we speak on art lung dot com slash blog.
+We're talking about blogging for more information on blogging you can go to blogger dot com and one of the blogs that we are talking about tonight will be evolving during the course of this show we have a Macintosh iBook sitting here and Joe is working away as we speak on ARTLUNG.COM slash blog.
 So if you log on there, you know, like I said before you might find out what's really going on on the show tonight you might get a whole different version of the show than what you're getting at 89.5 FM.
 I'm Dirk Sutro will be back in the lounge with blogging after this short break.

 <div class="timestamp" style="text-align: right;"><a id="t00h15m37s" href="#t00h15m37s">[00:15:37]</a></div>